Stories From World War Two - Part One; From Cordwainer in Scotland to soldier in France.

 The 4th Seaforth (152 Bde) defending the rail and river crossings of the Béthune at Arques La Bataille came under heavy mortar fire about 10.30 hrs.
 From this time onward the Germans tried hard to effect a crossing but the stubborn resistance of the Seaforth, combined with the accurate fire of 1 R.H.A.
 Regt. kept them at bay.
 Enemy transport was set on fire and parties of motorised infantry were shelled effectively as they left their trucks.
 When the enemy at last succeeded in getting close to the bridges the posts of the Seaforth were withdrawn; but the R.H.A. guns were then able to open up on parties of Germans who endeavoured to repair one bridge.
 These were driven off after suffering many casualties.
 The Seaforth continued to endure mortar fire but about 18.00 hrs enemy activity died down, not only here but on the flanks of the battalion.’

-Many if not all ‘official’ documents tend to be coloured by political propaganda, theorists who were not on the battlefield and perhaps issues of national security.
-I therefore chose that part of the declassified document for a reason.
+Many if not all ‘official’ documents tend to be influenced by political propaganda, issues of national security and, dare I suggest, theories from some who were nowhere near the action.

-I am in possession of the memoirs and stories from several soldiers of the 51st Highland Division who fought and suffered in the same arena and time referred to in the official narrative.
-What follows therefore is a few experiences of just three of these front line soldiers, not coloured by politics or theories.
-In telling their stories I hope to bring a reality to that period of the war in a way the typed words of the Official Documents cannot.
+Being in possession of the memoirs and hitherto, unknown stories from front line soldiers of the 51st Highland Division, who fought and suffered in the same arena and time referred to in the official narrative, it is my wish their stories may bring a reality to that period of the war in a way the typed words of an Official Documents cannot.
+What follows therefore is not about strategies, nor coloured by politics or theories, just actual, front line experiences.

 When the sergeant said,